How to Choose Your First Tarot Deck

 There are also artists taking inspiration from the tarot decks that came before the Rider-Waite-Smith.
 I mentioned the Tarot del Fuego earlier as a great modern Marseille tarot deck.
 Wandering Oracle has a fantastic watercolor and ink deck called the Marshmallow Marseille.
-As well as fine, hand colored, and cut decks by Ryan Edwards.
-Again, keep in mind that there are less English resources for these decks (Italian, French, and Spanish speakers will have a lot more material at their disposal).
+As well as fine, hand-colored, and cut decks by Ryan Edwards.
+Again, keep in mind that there are fewer English resources for these decks (Italian, French, and Spanish speakers will have a lot more material at their disposal).
 For English resources on Marseille tarot, check out Tarot – The Open Reading by Yoav Ben-Dov and Camelia Elias’s Towards the Art of Reading great books on the Marseille Tarot.

 3. Size Options